 *This post contains affiliate links.
 Read more.

-Will she be a “lefty” or a “righty”?
+Hand Dominance Development: Will They be a “lefty” or a “righty”?

 The all-important question of hand dominance comes up a lot in my occupational therapy practice, especially for my very young incoming preschoolers (usually just turning 3).